[Note: Most of the below information is an extract from the Royal Life Saving – “Be Pool Safe” website which can be found by clicking here)

 The latter is because responsibilities for pools and spas in Strata and Community Title Schemes rests jointly with all unit owners.
 It is therefore the owners corporation’s (or ‘body corporate’) responsibility to ensure that there is a valid certificate of compliance or occupation certificate for all such pools.
 The same applies in community title schemes, where responsibility rests with the community association.

-The above mean that, if you are a landlord owning a standalone rental property with a swimming pool or spa, you are NOW under the consideration of the NSW Swimming Pools Act AND you should be aware of your requirements under the Law (as should be your Property Manager).
+The above mean that, if you are a landlord owning a standalone rental property with a swimming pool or spa, you are NOW under the consideration of the NSW Swimming Pools Act AND you should be aware of your obligation under the Law.

 Whilst properties in strata and community schemes are not included, any property with 2 units or less of occupancy with a structure that is capable of being filled to a depth of 300mm or more of water, comes under consideration.